thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

   * References only work on identifiers
   * Goto definition only works on identifiers
   * Rename only works on identifiers
-  * Completion only works on identifiers (Left as a exercise for the reader to autocomplete numbers)
+  * Completion only works on identifiers (Left as an exercise for the reader to autocomplete numbers)

 Really makes you wonder why we've got the other tokens at all.
 All the semantic payoff rests in identifiers.